Why is repotting so necessary?

 You have a reasonable chance of saving them by repotting into larger pots and fresh mix, and then lavishing them with some TLC for a few weeks!

-After repotting, make sure to water plants thoroughly to 'settle' the mix, removing air pockets and ensuring it is thoroughly wet.
-To help plants overcome the trauma of being disturbed, add Scotts Osmocote® Boost+Feed All Plant Types to the water (30mL to a 9L bucket).
+After repotting, make sure to water plants thoroughly to 'settle' the potting mix, removing air pockets and ensuring it is thoroughly wet.
+To help plants overcome the trauma of being disturbed, add Scotts Osmocote® Pour+Feed All Plant Types to the water (30mL to a 9L bucket).

 - Check there are adequate drain holes in and around the base of pots before using them.
 One small hole in the centre is not enough - either enlarge it or add more holes around the perimeter.